It is essentially an assessment of the apprentice’s competence and to ensure they’re job ready.

 CIH is an approved end point assessment organisation (EPAO) to deliver end point assessment services.

 CIH has been involved in the development of the housing apprenticeship since 2017.
 We were the first approved end-point assessment organisation for all three new housing and property management apprenticeships.

 Our independent assessors are chartered member practitioners, bringing a wealth of experience and knowledge to the role to ensure the most thorough scrutiny and evaluation and high-quality service.

 If you choose CIH as your end-point assessment organisation, your apprentices will gain access to a wide range of resources and gain invaluable insight into the housing sector.

 In the case of the housing and property management apprenticeships, the apprentice will be asked to complete a case study or project that meets a range of the knowledge, skills and behaviours areas within the apprenticeship standard as well as being appropriate to the job role that they are undertaking.

-This case study or project is completed after passing through gateway where it is assessed and verified by CIH followed by a final assessment which takes the form of a professional conversation between the apprentice and an independent assessor
+This case study or project is completed after passing through gateway where it is assessed and verified by CIH followed by a final assessment which takes the form of an interview between the apprentice and an end point assessor.

 CIH has been approved as an end-point assessment organisation for all three levels of the new housing and property management apprenticeships.